 The nickname “Mahongy” came about 30 years ago.
-Tom’s younger brother Joe lent Tom an old black bicycle with an extra high frame which used to belong to a man called Pat Geoghan nicknamed “Jungle”, a nickname which he didn’t like.
-Jungle owned a small shop beside Hessions; he was quite a large man, so he had this extra high framed bike.
+Tom’s younger brother Joe lent Tom an old black bicycle with an extra high frame which used to belong to a man called Pat Geoghan nicknamed “Jingle”, a nickname which he didn’t like.
+Jingle owned a small shop beside Hessions; he was quite a large man, so he had this extra high framed bike.

 Someone asked Tom one day while he was cycling (on his way to Maam Cross to go fishing) “What sort of a bike is that?”, to which he replied “It’s a mahongy of a bike”.
 So the nickname stuck.

 As so many people who had the good fortune to meet and know him, they all say that when they met him, he always made them smile and had a kind and usually humorous story to brighten their day.
 Even down to his trusted dog, who most people will remember as the “co-driver” of his red Citroen Berlingo and was named Ben Ladden, Ben for short.

 Sadly, towards the end of March this year.
 Tom was diagnosed with pancreatic cancer.
 Even that didn’t stop him from fishing and daily taking a spin across town and to the pier looking out across the lake, the islands and the beautiful scenery which he loved so much.

 Unfortunately, sooner than any of us expected, Tom passed away very peacefully at the age of 67.
 But as so many people who knew him well said, he lived his life and enjoyed himself, what more could any of us ask for.
 He was one of Oughterards characters, and will be missed.